medplum/medplum/packages/docs/docs/self-hosting/opentelemetry.md

 sidebar_position: 900
 ---

-# OpenTelemetry Support
+# OpenTelemetry

-This page describes how to add the Datadog agent to your ECS Fargate tasks.
-Adding Datadog allows you to collect metrics from all containers.
+This page describes Medplum's optional OpenTelemetry support, and how to integrate with AWS CloudWatch.

 ## Introduction to OpenTelemetry